beshoyabdelmalak/inventory-api/README.md

 And a normal user with read-only rights with username= `user` and password = `password`

-This not a production-ready authentication, we should have a users table in the database and registration/authentication endpoints.
+This is not a production-ready authentication, we should have a users table in the database and registration/authentication endpoints.
 And we can have more secure mechanism in place like OAuth.